Exceptional Dehn surgery on the minimally twisted five-chain link: The code

 \subsection{Thurston's hyperbolicity equations}

-We describe here the classical general strategy used to construct hyperbolic structures, and an important recent development it had.
+We describe here the classical general strategy used to construct hyperbolic structures on 3-manifolds.
 Given a cusped manifold $N$ and some filling $s$ on it, Thurston's method~\cite{Thu} to construct a hyperbolic structure on $N(s)$ consists in taking one complex variable $z_i$ for each tetrahedron in an ideal triangulation of $N$, and trying to solve certain holomorphic equations in these variables.
-The number of equations can be reduced to be equal to the number of variables, and a hyperbolic structure on $N(s)$ is guaranteed to correspond to a \emph{geometric solution}, namely one with $\Im(z_i)>0$ for all $i$.
+The number of equations can be reduced to be equal to the number of variables, and a hyperbolic structure on $N(s)$ is guaranteed in presence of a \emph{geometric solution}, namely one with $\Im(z_i)>0$ for all $i$.
 If it exists, a geometric solution is unique.
 A solution with some zero or negative $\Im(z_i)$ corresponds (respectively) to some tetrahedra becoming \emph{flat} or \emph{negatively oriented}, and the manifold $N(s)$ is not guaranteed to be hyperbolic if such a solution is found.
 Experimentally, if there are only a few tetrahedra having $\Im(z_i) \leqslant 0$ (for instance, if there is only one), then often $N(s)$ has a hyperbolic structure anyway.
 Sometimes a geometric solution for the same manifold can be found by randomly modifying the triangulation.
 Sometimes hyperbolicity can be established by passing to some finite cover, because if some cover of a manifold is hyperbolic then the manifold also is.
 We have written~\cite{M} a short code named {\tt search\_geometric\_solutions.py} that tries to guarantee hyperbolicity using these techniques if a geometric solution is not found in the first place.

-SnapPy uses Newton's algorithm to find an approximated numerical solution of Thurston's hyperbolicity equations.
-This algorithm is very efficient, but a numerical solution does not rigorously guarantee the existence of a nearby exact solution.
-This annoying problem was recently solved by Moser~\cite{Mo}: since Thurston's equations are holomorphic, one may use the Kantorovich theorem to rigourously prove (if certain inequalities hold) the existence of an exact solution which is very close to the numerical one.
-Moser has written a template~\cite{Mo:page} in Pari that can be used to perform this test.